damiangolojuch/FusionSolarPlus/readme.md

 ---

 # FusionSolarPlus
 This integration brings full FusionSolar support to Home Assistant, with separate entities for plants, inverters, and more.
-It authenticates using your FusionSolar username and password—no northbound API, OpenAPI, or kiosk URL needed.
-I originally built it as a custom Python script that sent data via MQTT, but realizing the kiosk URL offers only limited entities and others might want a native Home Assistant integration with full entity support, I ported it with AI assistance into a proper integration for easier use.
+It authenticates using your FusionSolar username and password.
+No northbound API, OpenAPI, or kiosk URL required.
+I originally built it as a custom Python script that sent data via MQTT, but realizing others might want a Home Assistant integration with full entity support, I ported it with AI assistance into a proper integration for easier use.

 ## Setup
 Click the button below and download the FusionSolarPlus integration.